 However, accountancy, as we all know, is not an easy subject to master.
 The subject matter for papers varies and can require a different approach, way of thinking and method of tackling questions.
 So how do you balance these different requirements if you’re studying for more than one paper?
 We’ve put together some tips to help you prepare for success.

-How to set up to study more than one accountancy paper?
+How to study more than one accountancy paper?

 If you’re studying for more than one accountancy paper, it’s crucial that you plan your time.
 You can help make your study sessions more effective by building routines and habits.
 There is helpful advice in our article ‘How to Study an Accountancy Course at Home‘.
 In this article, we offer advice on building habits, where to work and also how to break your learning down into three key stages.
 These are Learning, Revision and Rehearsal.
 We cover this in more detail in the blog mentioned above but if you are looking to study more than one accountancy paper, this is the process we’d advise.